tylerdotrar/Example-mdBook/README.md

 #### 6. Create mdBook Workflow (``mdbook.yml``)
 - ``Repository --> Actions --> Pages --> View All --> mdBook --> Configure``
 - The default deployment yelled at me, so I opted for a simpler, custom ``mdbook.yml``.
+  - You should be able to copy and paste this example file verbatim.
 - Example ``mdbook.yml``:

 ```yml